HewlettPackard/mdc-toolkit/README-Shoveller.md

 ## Maturity

-Research prototype, approximately 7.5K lines of code.
-It has been measured to run with up to 288 threads on 12 TiB of data on HPE SuperDomeX.
+Research prototype.

 ## Dependencies

 Shoveller is implemented entirely in the [Rust language](https://www.rust-lang.org/en-US/) and requires the ``nightly'' branch of the compiler.
-Installation can be done to _without root administration_ from https://rustup.rs.
+Installation can be done _without root administration_ from https://rustup.rs.

 ## Usage